hzget/hzget.github.io/notes/english/abstract.md

 These shippers also worry about a round of huge rate increase because of the continuing acquisition.

+#### Text 4

+Americans treat death as a problem to be solved, which is costly and unsustainable for the society, as well as ineffective and painful for the patients.
+The nation should fund more research on humbler therapies that could improve people's lives.

 ## 2004

 ### Use of English